yonggqiii/it5100a-notes/src/types/sections/exercises.md

 (False, [2, 3])
 ```

-This way, we can use `process`{.python} to generate prime numbers and do
+This way, we can use `process` to generate prime numbers and do
 primality testing!

 ``` python